 Applications for dual-degree programs at Cornell must be filed separately with Johnson and the co-sponsoring school.
 Often, the co-sponsoring school has different application deadlines and procedures than Johnson does.
 Applicants to dual-degree programs should make sure to follow the individual school’s instructions carefully.
 More information can be found on our dual degree Applications and Requirements page.

-Reapplicants to the Two-Year and One-Year MBA programs are required to complete the third essay.
+Reapplicants to the Two-Year MBA program are required to complete the second essay.
 Use this essay to explain how you have improved your candidacy.
-You are also required to submit a new letter of recommendation (though, it can be from the same person), and new test scores if you previous scores have expired.
+You are also required to submit a new letter of recommendation (though, it can be from the same person), and new test scores if your previous scores have expired.

 Is there a format to follow when uploading documents into my application?